“I've been having difficulties sleeping lately,” she answered sincerely.

 “Are you all right now?
 Do you want water or something?”

 Alice was a woman and had that motherly, overprotective side; actually, since they were the same age, she was seeing a good friend in Zoe.
-Besides, Zoe was the closest person to Ezekiel from what she found out.

 “I’m fine.
 I have a few bad memories that suddenly surfaced, I guess.
 I got scared.”
 She smiled softly and wrapped an arm around Henry, who was sitting next to her.
 He was too busy being worried to blush.
 It didn’t seem like that was the reason she got scared.
 She was perfectly fine until she saw that guy.